awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-map-state.md

 In addition to the [common state fields](amazon-states-language-common-fields.md), `Map` states include these additional fields\.

 ** `Iterator` \(Required\)**
 The `“Iterator”` field’s value is an object that defines a state machine which will process each element of the array\.
+States within an `"Iterator"` field can only transition to each other, and no state outside the `“Iterator”` field can transition to a state within it\.
+If any iteration fails, entire Map state fails, and all iterations are terminated\.

 ** `ItemsPath` \(Optional\)**
 The `“ItemsPath”` field’s value is a reference path identifying where in the effective input the array field is found\.
 For more information, see [ItemsPath](input-output-itemspath.md)\.
-States within an `"Iterator"` field can only transition to each other, and no state outside the `“ItemsPath”` field can transition to a state within it\.
-If any iteration fails, entire Map state fails, and all iterations are terminated\.

 ** `MaxConcurrency` \(Optional\)**
 The `“MaxConcurrency”`field’s value is an integer that provides an upper bound on how many invocations of the Iterator may run in parallel\.
 For instance, a `"MaxConcurrency"` value of 10 will limit your `Map` state to 10 concurrent iterations running at one time\.